cyclosproject/cyclos4-ui/README.md

 ## Generating links on the Cyclos backend that point to the frontend

 Cyclos generates some links which are sent by e-mail to users.
 Examples include the e-mail to validate a registration, or some notification.
-It is desired that when the user clicks on such links, he is forwarded to the deployed front-end application, not to the Cyclos default web interface.
+It is desired that when the user clicks on such links, he is forwarded to the deployed frontend application, not to the Cyclos default web interface.

 To achieve this, Cyclos allows using a script to generate links.
 As a global administrator (which may be switched to the network), in 'System > Tools > Script', create a script of type 'Link generation', with the following content: